Published Titles

 The André Bazin Reader

 A 670-page collection of writings by André Bazin throughout his entire career.
-The most comprehensive edition of Bazin’s writings in English, casting his ideas in an entirely new light.
+A widely acclaimed translation that casts his ideas in an entirely new light.
 Soon to be accompanied by over 2,000 epigrams from his entire body of work, André Bazin, Rhetorician: Epigrams 1942-1958.

 © caboose